risdenk/hadoop_book/examples/apache_storm.md

 ## Viewing Logs
 Storm has authorization related to viewing logs.
 The log viewers are configured per topology instead of at the cluster level.

-By default, only the user who deploy the topology have access to admin operations such as rebalance, activate, deactivate, and kill.
+By default, only the user who deploys the topology has access to admin operations such as rebalance, activate, deactivate, and kill.

 The following properties can be set in the topology configuration: